owncloud/web/docs/extension-system/extension-types/custom-components.md

 ### Configuration

 To define a custom component extension, you implement the `CustomComponentExtension` interface.
-Here's how it looks like:
+Here's what it looks like:

 ```typescript
 interface CustomComponentExtension {